601_Sarum_Hill_Ln_4.jpg

 PRICE $1,995,000 | 4 beds | 8 baths | 8,889 sqft

-601 SARUM HILL LANE - Beautifully perched on 131 acres, this custom-built contemporary colonial commands expansive westerly views of the rolling Green Mountains.
-The interiors are light-filled and spacious with three levels plus a finished basement of well-appointed living space, while the land component is a combination of artfully landscaped and wooded grounds.
-A large chef’s kitchen flows seamlessly into a dining/living area with a propane fireplace, while the adjacent more formal living room features a cozy wood-burning fireplace and lovely French doors leading to a large stone patio, all of which offer ideal spaces to entertain against the backdrop of a panoramic vista.
-Handsome cherry woodwork and luxury finishes throughout underscore the craftsmanship applied to every detail of the home.
-There are 4 bedrooms (all en suite) and 8 baths in total, with a versatile third level perfect for a bunk/rec room.
-The lower level houses a den/rec space with a propane fireplace and wet bar as well a sizable exercise room and steam shower.
-Attached 3-car garage with custom car wash station and an additional detached one-bay garage/shed for extra storage.
-Located a short drive from I-89 and nearby ski resorts and trail systems, the home boasts both privacy and easy access to local amenities.
-With ample interior space and seemingly endless acres to explore, opportunities for entertainment and recreation abound.
+Perched on 131 pristine acres, this beautiful, 8,000+ square foot Vermont estate commands expansive westerly views of the rolling Green Mountains.
+Centrally located in lovely Randolph, it offers a sense of serene privacy yet is an easy 2.5 hours to Boston; 45 minutes to Woodstock, VT, Hanover, NH, (home to Dartmouth College), and big ski areas such as Killington and Sugarbush.
+With 3 light-filled levels of spacious, well-appointed living space, this home is a welcoming and comfortable place to gather and relax.
+A large chef’s kitchen flows elegantly into a dining/living area with a propane fireplace.
+The more formal living room features a wood-burning fireplace and French doors leading to a large stone patio, overlooking the artfully landscaped grounds and stunning vista.
+Handsome cherry woodwork and high-end finishes throughout underscore the craftsmanship applied to every detail of the home.
+There is a primary en-suite bedroom on the main floor, 3 more bedrooms (all en-suite) on the second level, a private office, plus a versatile third level for a recreation or bunk room.
+The lower level houses a den with a propane fireplace and wet bar as well as an exercise room and steam shower.
+The attached 3-car garage includes a custom car wash station, and there is an additional detached one-bay garage/shed for extra storage.
+With ample interior space and seemingly endless acres and trails to explore, opportunities for entertainment and recreation abound.

 PHOTOS